davidepatti/ultraviolet/tools/dse/README.md

 The Run DSE screen does not replace existing output directories unless replacement is explicitly enabled and confirmed.
 Long runs continue in the background; the page polls status and streams runner output.

-In the JSON creator, choosing a file from `Load DSE JSON` loads that JSON immediately.
-Choosing a destination from `Save DSE JSON` saves the current editor contents immediately.
-The experiments section is graphical: enable experiments, edit their names, choose their recipes, choose whether the network source is a fresh bootstrap or a `.dat` snapshot, choose their balance setup and report outputs, and edit recipe-specific command parameters.
-Major sections, experiment command configurations, parameter categories, and command blocks start collapsed; expand only the parts you need.
+In the JSON creator, `Current DSE JSON` is the single active JSON file. `Load` opens a native selector and then loads the chosen JSON immediately. `Save` opens a native save dialog starting from the current JSON path and then saves the current editor contents to the chosen path.
+The experiment section is graphical: edit the single experiment name, choose its command recipe, choose whether the network source is a fresh bootstrap or a `.dat` snapshot, choose its balance setup and report outputs, and edit recipe-specific command parameters.
+Major sections, parameter categories, and command blocks start collapsed; the single experiment command configuration starts expanded when you open the experiment section.
 Use `Refresh Preview` to update the resulting JSON preview and configuration count after changing parameter or experiment selections.

-Changing an experiment recipe changes which command is emitted into the DSE JSON.
+Changing the experiment recipe changes which command is emitted into the DSE JSON.
 The wizard keeps values entered in hidden recipe sections so switching back restores them, and asks for confirmation before a recipe change hides the previously active command from the saved JSON.

 The parameter editor treats each field as a comma-separated list of DSE alternatives: